 LHC proton run ends with new milestone

-The final beam of the three-year proton run at the LHC is dumped, with the phrase "So long and thanks for all the fish" from the control team (Image: CERN)
+LHC is dumped, with the phrase "So long and thanks for all the fish"

-"This new achievement augurs well for the next LHC run starting in 2015," says CERN's head of accelerators and technology, Steve Myers.
+further increase beam intensity and the accelerator's luminosity."This new achievement augurs well for the next LHC run starting in 2015," says CERN's head of accelerators and technology, Steve Myers.
 "High-intensity beams are vital for the success of the LHC programme.
 More intense beams mean more collisions and a better chance of observing rare phenomena."

 Of the 6 million billion proton-proton collisions generated by the LHC, the ATLAS and CMS experiments have each recorded around 5 billion collisions of interest over the last three years.
 Of these, only around 400 produced signatures compatible with the Higgs-like particle whose discovery was announced in July.